mezpusz/sokohard/README.md

 * `-b` - Boxes to be placed on the map - defaults to 2
 * `-o` - Output file name - defaults to `out`
 * `-s` - Seed (32-bit integer) for the random generator. - default is current UNIX-epoch timestamp
+* `--box-changes` - The box changes (pushes) metric is used instead of the default player moves metric.